okteto/okteto/README.md

 CND helps you achieve this with a mix of kubernetes automation, file synching between your local file system and kubernetes and hot reloading of containers.

+Follow [@OktetoHQ](https://twitter.com/oktetohq) on Twitter for important announcements.

+This project adheres to the Contributor Covenant [code of conduct](code-of-conduct.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to hello@okteto.com.

 ## Installation

 ### Homebrew install